ZENITH

 • As the head moves forward all measures of health status are reduced.

-• Rene Cailliet, Director of the Dept. of Physical Medicine and Rehab. at USC, concluded that forward head posture can add up to 30 pounds of pressure on the spine and reduce lung capacity by as much as 30%, which can lead to heart and blood vascular disease.
+• Rene Cailliet, Director of the Dept. of Physical Medicine and Rehab. at USC, concluded that forward head poor posture can add up to 30 pounds of pressure on the spine and reduce lung capacity by as much as 30%, which can lead to heart and blood vascular disease.

 • He determined a relationship between forward head posture and the digestive system as well as endorphin production affecting pain and the experience of pain.